jovanovicjanna/projectunit4/README.md

 # Succes criteria 3: Users must be able to view the review posted by other users.

 The code shown below is response to one of my success criterias which will allow user to view posts posted by other users.
-It was quite easy to made, since the only thing was to make a query which will display everything from table posts, in a reverse chronological order (the newest one being at the top of the page).
-The harder part was making a visually appealing like button, but I have found CSS template using OpenAI [^6].
+It was quite easy to made, since the only thing that had to be done was to make a query which will display everything from table posts, in a reverse chronological order (the newest one being at the top of the page).
+The harder part was making a visually appealing like button, but I have found CSS template using OpenAI [^5].

 ```.py
 @app.route('/all-posts')